Ridham1402/ATM_project_OOPs/README.md

 For logging of transactions

 # json file
-For storing of previously registered user
+For storing previously registered users